Max-Manning/autoregunsupseg/README.md

 https://arxiv.org/abs/2007.08247

 Note that I am not affiliated with the original authors, this is my best attempt at reproducing the method based on the text in the paper.
+While the basic method implemented here follows the paper (to the best of my knowledge), this code should not be used for benchmarking or performance comparisons.

 #### Requirements
 ```